AsteRons/Shop/README.md

 # Shop
-reation of an online store for customer service using Java, Spring, Hibernate combined with MySQL client data.
+Ceation of an online store for customer service using Java, Spring, Hibernate combined with MySQL client data.